United Citizens Party: 2024 Presidential Elections

 For the 2024 United States presidential election, the UCP chose to nominate Cornel West.
-Also on the 2024 UCP ticket are Gregg Marcel Dixon running for South Carolina's 6th Congressional District challenging Democratic incumbent Jim Clyburn, and Chris Nelums running for State Senate District 19, challenging Democratic incumbent Tameika Isaac Devine.
+Also on the 2024 UCP ticket were Gregg Marcel Dixon running for South Carolina's 6th Congressional District challenging Democratic incumbent Jim Clyburn, and Chris Nelums running for State Senate District 19, challenging Democratic incumbent Tameika Isaac Devine.
 Neither the UCP's leadership, nor its candidates, responded to requests from The State for an interview to be included in their profile of third-party candidates.
 None of the party's candidates were elected.